 The project was implemented by Italtel in just eight months, despite the infrastructure challenges posed by converting part of an existing building into a reliable and technologically-advanced data hub.

-According to Itatel, the data centre has been built with best-of-breed technologies, including racks and air conditioning technologies with a guaranteed level of quality and efficiency.
+According to Itatel, the data center has been built with best-of-breed technologies, including racks and air conditioning technologies with a guaranteed level of quality and efficiency.

-To be certified as a data centre that is environmentally friendly, a facility must be operating with a Power Usage Effectiveness (PUE) value of 1.3 – the new data centre in Pisa managed a PUE of just 1.17, not only overachieving the certification requirements but also bringing additional benefits such as reduced running costs.
+To be certified as a data center that is environmentally friendly, a facility must be operating with a Power Usage Effectiveness (PUE) value of 1.3 – the new data center in Pisa managed a PUE of just 1.17, not only overachieving the certification requirements but also bringing additional benefits such as reduced running costs.

-“Because of their requirements for continuous power and air conditioning, data centres are traditionally associated with very high levels of energy consumption,” says Fiorenzo Piergiacomi, Head of Public Sector Account Unit at Italtel.
+“Because of their requirements for continuous power and air conditioning, data centers are traditionally associated with very high levels of energy consumption,” says Fiorenzo Piergiacomi, Head of Public Sector Account Unit at Italtel.

-“By choosing to create a green data centre, the University of Pisa has reduced its environmental impact while also optimizing the available space and cutting ongoing maintenance costs.”
+“By choosing to create a green data center, the University of Pisa has reduced its environmental impact while also optimizing the available space and cutting ongoing maintenance costs.”